samus-io/tablab-steps/steps/53jdIywohhpHJEYoYLGSpDMJgHzOzQxD8gJ/en/README.md

-# Information Disclosure via web crawlers
+# Information disclosure via web crawlers

 * Web crawlers, also known as search bots, are essential tools for search engines.
 Their primary function is to index website content, significantly improving the search experience for users.
 * These bots operate by accessing specific URLs, extracting all the links found on a page, and navigating through them to continue their indexing process.